 Changing your residence status will also affect your eligibility for certain exemptions.

 Complete an absentee/resident status declaration (Form LT16) if you move to live overseas or have been out of Australia for most of the year.

 Based on your circumstances, we will then tell you if your resident status changes for land tax purposes.

 If you don’t tell us, penalties and interest may apply to your land tax.

-On 30 June 2016, Samantha owned land in Queensland with a taxable value of $700,000.
-As a resident of Australia, she was liable for land tax, because the taxable value of her land was more than $600,000.
+On 30 June 2019, Samantha owned land in Queensland with a taxable value of $700,000.
+As an Australian citizen, she was liable for land tax, because the taxable value of her land was more than $600,000.

 The Office of State Revenue (OSR) calculates land tax using annual land valuations issued by the Department of Natural Resources, Mines and Energy (DNRME).

 If DNRME revalues your land, you will receive a maintenance valuation notice.
 This notice will show the date when the new value takes effect.
 Your land tax liability will then be recalculated, and a reassessment notice or refund will follow.